Luke Brooks: 2020

-In round 14 against Canterbury-Bankstown, Brooks kicked a field goal with two minutes remaining on to win the game for Wests 29-28 at Western Sydney Stadium.
+In round 14 against Canterbury-Bankstown, Brooks kicked a field goal with two minutes remaining on to win the game for Wests 29–28 at Western Sydney Stadium.

 In round 18, Brooks was sent to the sin bin for punching Souths player Dane Gagai.
-He later returned to the field and scored a try in Wests 26-24 loss.
+He later returned to the field and scored a try in Wests 26–24 loss.

 Brooks played 17 games for the Wests Tigers in the 2020 NRL season as the club finished 11th and missed the finals.

 2021

-In round 2 of the 2021 NRL season, he played his 150th first grade game as the Wests Tigers lost 40-6 against the Sydney Roosters at Campbelltown Stadium.
+In round 2 of the 2021 NRL season, he played his 150th first grade game as the Wests Tigers lost 40–6 against the Sydney Roosters at Campbelltown Stadium.

 Brooks played a total of 24 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 With Wests Tigers losing the first five games of the season, Brooks was named at five-eighth in round 6 with Jackson Hastings playing halfback.
 Brooks said the change was to, "get me running the ball a bit more.
 I'll let Jacko play that first receiver and traditional halfback, and I'll play off the back of him.
 I think I play my best footy when I'm running the ball.
 I feel like I haven't really done that the last few weeks."

-The first game after the switch was a 21-20 win over Parramatta, described as an early contender for upset of the season.
-Brooks contributed two try-assists and two line-break-assists, with the commentators saying, " it’s been a masterstroke so far from the coach moving Luke Brooks.
-If you had to rate the Hastings 6 and Brooks 7 combination well that’s an A+."
-The next week, he kicked a field goal with one minute remaining against South Sydney to win the game for Wests Tigers 23-22.
+The first game after the switch was a 21–20 win over Parramatta, described as an early contender for upset of the season.
+Brooks contributed two try-assists and two line-break-assists, with the commentators saying, "it's been a masterstroke so far from the coach moving Luke Brooks.
+If you had to rate the Hastings 6 and Brooks 7 combination well that's an A+."
+The next week, he kicked a field goal with one minute remaining against South Sydney to win the game for Wests Tigers 23–22.

 Brooks played a total of 17 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

+2023

+In round 9 of the 2023 NRL season, Brooks earned his first victory in over a year as the Wests Tigers upset Penrith 12–8.
+It was Wests first win of the season having lost the previous seven matches and also their first victory in 273 days.

+On 26 June, Brooks signed a four-year deal to join Manly starting in 2024.

+Brooks played a total of 16 matches for the Wests Tigers in the 2023 NRL season and scored three tries as they finished with the wooden spoon for a second consecutive season.